SolangeBV/TechworldWithNana_notes/README.md

 - Full text search in efficient and fast way
 - Similar to document-oriented DBs
 - Difference with document-oriented DBs: creates an index of all the individual words
-### 3.16) Git for DevOps
-- Configuration files need to be:
-	- tracked (history of changes)
-	- securely store in one place
-	- shareable for DevOps team
-- Need integration between the build automation tool and application git repository -> you might need to setup integration between build tool (see Jenkins) and git repository